-1.20 The City Council has been working with Parish Councils and rural communities in 22 of the larger villages and small towns (including Brampton, Longtown and Dalston) to help determine future options for the location of housing and other new development in our rural areas.
+1.20 The City Council has been working with Parish Councils and rural communities in 22 of the larger villages and small towns to help determine future options for the location of housing and other new development in our rural areas.
 The work has been carried out in collaboration with the Commission for Architecture and the Built Environment (CABE).
 Detailed settlement profiles are being or have been drawn up for each village.
+Residents of the villages and the surrounding area have been given the opportunity to contribute their aspirations for future development within their village.

-The profiles look at existing services and their capacity, for example the number on the school roll, frequency of bus services, viability of the shop/pub etc. We have also been looking at how villages relate to each other, for example, where the children go to primary school, access to public transport and health care, and where the nearest shop is located.
+1.21 The profiles look at existing services and their capacity, for example the number on the school roll, frequency of bus services, viability of the shop/pub etc. We have also been looking at how villages relate to each other, for example, where the children go to primary school, access to public transport and health care, and where the nearest shop is located.
 The surrounding landscape is also assessed and important views into and out of villages identified, together with areas of wider landscape which frame the edge of the village and are unlikely to be suitable for development.
 This information has been used to inform this plan and will continue to be a useful tool when assessing planning applications.
 Settlement profiles are available on our website.